Simple MineCraft Cline

 UI_BAR_H number

-Height of the UI bar at the bottom in pixels (60).
-Includes hotbar and touch controls.
+The height in pixels of the bottom UI bar that holds the hotbar and touch controls.

 const UI_BAR_H = 60;